HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 • Allowable Open Alcoholic Beverage Containers:

-The City wi11 determine a standardized container for alcohol consumption within the
+The City will determine a standardized container for alcohol consumption within the

 zone.
 At present, staff is considering the use of a durable, non-glass, non-metal container